Our Outreach Projects

 Volunteer teams of 4 or 5 people set up, cook, serve, wash dishes and clean up at the noontime meal at St. Mark's Soup Kitchen (Center for Community Renewal) on one Friday each month and every Saturday.
 About 100 free meals are served daily to the hungry who visit the kitchen seven days a week.
 Meal preparers and on-site volunteers are needed.

-Seamen's Church: Toiletries Needed for "Christmas at Sea"
+Seamen's Church: Toiletries Needed

 The Seamen's Church Institute distributes gifts to mariners who are miles away from home during the holidays.
 Each gift includes useful items like hand lotion, soaps, mouthwash, etc. This is an ongoing project for Outreach, to be delivered twice per year.
 Please place your donations in a plastic bag labeled "SCI" and place in the little red wagons at the church entrance.